awsdocs/amazon-cloudfront-developer-guide/doc_source/increasing-the-limit-for-ssl-tls-certificates.md

 For the quota on the number of certificates that you can import into ACM, see [Quotas](https://docs.aws.amazon.com/acm/latest/userguide/acm-limits.html) in the *AWS Certificate Manager User Guide*\.

-To request a higher quota, [create a case](https://console.aws.amazon.com/support/cases#/create?issueType=service-limit-increase) in the AWS Support Center\.
+To request a higher quota, [create a case](https://console.aws.amazon.com/support/cases#/create?issueType=service-limit-increase) in the Support Center Console\.
 Specify the following values:
 + Accept the default value of **Service limit increase**\.
 + For **Limit type**, choose **Certificate Manager**\.
 + For **Region**, choose the AWS Region where you want to import certificates\.